 Step 3: View and Open Files

-Classic and next generation file types will co-exist and you'll be able to access both.
+Classic and next generation file types will co-exist and you can view both types in Home and Filles.
 You can tell the type of file based on the icon.

 Linking between Files

 Review the table below to see which file types you can link between:

 |Source File||Destination File||Can Link|

 |Classic File||Classic File||Yes|

 The following resources are available to help introduce you and your team to the next generation of Workiva:

 - Switch to Documents

 - Switch to Presentations

 Additionally, you and your team can sign up for trainings to learn how to use the new document types in Learning Hub.